- Redmond, WA

-As a geotechnical field technician, Neil spends a lot of his time working with dirt.
+As a staff geologist, Neil spends a lot of his time working with dirt.
 He collects field samples, analyzes them carefully in the lab and logs his findings.
 The data Neil collects is the first and most fundamental step in many of GeoEngineers’ projects.
 Without high-quality site investigation work from field techs like Neil, we’d have nothing on which to base our geotechnical recommendations.

 Neil’s background in geology helps to give him added context for site conditions in the Pacific Northwest.
 This, combined with Neil’s broad job responsibilities throughout the course of a project, makes him well suited to solve the unique challenges that come with each project and location.